ehealthafrica-ci/rapidsms_tut/README.md

     sudo chown <yourself>:<your group> /srv/pillar
         # [ Note: on a live Salt Master, this directory should be _very_ restricted. ]

-Create a file called top.sls in your new pillar: It should contain:
+Create a file called top.sls in your new pillar: In order to find your settings file, it should contain:

     ## /srv/pillar/top.sls
     base:
       '*':
         - settings

-[Note: this is a YAML file.
+    # [Note: this is a YAML file.
 The last two lines are indented by exactly two, and then four spaces.]

+Now, create your settings pillar.
+Put your own values in for the dbname, password and secret key, etc.
+These values will be used when creating the PostgreSql database, and will be inserted in your new django "settings" environment.

-    ## settings.sls
+    ## /srv/pillar/settings.sls
     dbengine: django.db.backends.postgresql_psycopg2
     dbname: djangodb
     dbuser: django